UKCloud/documentation/articles/email/email-how-use-with-app.md

 # How to use UKCloud's email service with your application

+> [!IMPORTANT]
+> Email and Collaboration has been retired from sale by UKCloud.
+We will continue to support all existing customers who are using this service, however, we are no longer providing this service for new workloads.
+This article provides existing Email and Collaboration customers with access to support documentation and we will continue update it as required.
+For new requests, contact your Account Manager or Service Delivery Manager.

 ## Overview

 Many customers who use UKCloud's IaaS need to be able to send email from, or receive email into, their applications.
 Although we don't have an SMTP relay service dedicated to this purpose, you can use our Email and Collaboration service to meet your needs.
 This can be particularly valuable if you're using the UKCloud Elevated OFFICIAL (formerly PGA IL3) platform, as it doesn't connect directly to the internet, but to secure government networks such as PSN and HSCN, where few mail relay providers are available.